mhadifilms/sync-extensions/README.md

 - **Batch job history**: Save and insert previous jobs from the built-in history tab directly into your project.
 - **Automatic backend management**: Local Node.js server auto-starts and handles all file operations, transcoding, and API communication.
  - **Automatic backend management (bundled Node)**: A private Node.js runtime is bundled per-OS and started by the panel.
 No system Node or npm install required.
- - **Pure Node.js audio conversion**: Handles AIFF to WAV/MP3 conversion without external tools.

-## Limitations
-- Uses Supabase for file storage on files above 20MB, and for files up to 1GB.
-Files above 1GB are rejected.
-- Local server runs on fixed port 3000.
-If an instance is already healthy on 3000, the panel reuses it.
-- ProRes videos appear black in the preview due to a Chromium limitation, but export is unaffected.
-- No in‑app audio generation yet.

 ## System Requirements